-Solve this system, as written, using the class procedure (See the revised notes on linear algebra.
+Solve this system, as written (not in matrix notation), using the class procedure (See the revised notes on linear algebra1.

 In the first stage of the forward elimination, you will first need to do a partial pivoting to avoid fractions.
 In the second stage, partial pivoting does no good, so should not be done.
 Since you cannot take an integer multiple of the original equation greater than 1 in this stage (since it would mess up the L matrix asked later) you will need to live with fractions in the final equation.